juliusross1/Accessible-LaTeX-Thesis-Template/LaTeXMLonGitHub.md

 ## Using Overleaf

-If you are a premium subscriber to overleaf then you can connect overleaf to your github repository.
+If you are a premium subscriber to Overleaf then you can connect overleaf to your github repository.
 See [Overleaf's GitHub Integration documentation](https://docs.overleaf.com/integrations-and-add-ons/git-integration-and-github-synchronization/git-integration) for details.